 The pharmaceutical industry is intensely competitive, and we face competition across the full range of our activities.
 If we fail to compete successfully, our business, results of operations and financial condition could be adversely affected.
 Our competitors include brand name and generic manufacturers of pharmaceuticals specializing in transdermal drug delivery, especially those doing business in the United States.
 In the market for pain management products, our competitors include manufacturers of over-the-counter and prescription pain relievers.
 Because we are smaller than many of our national competitors, we may lack the financial and other resources needed to compete for market share in the pain management sector.
-Our other potential drug candidates will also face intense competition from larger and more well established pharmaceutical and biotechnology companies.
-Many of these competitive factors in the pharmaceutical market include product quality and price, reputation, service and access to scientific and technical information.
+Our other potential drug candidates will also face intense competition from larger and better established pharmaceutical and biotechnology companies.
+Many of these competitors have significantly greater financial, technical and scientific resources than we do.
+In addition to product safety, development and efficacy, other competitive factors in the pharmaceutical market include product quality and price, reputation, service and access to scientific and technical information.
 If our products are unable to compete with the products of our competitors, we may never gain market share or achieve profitability.